semi10/Survey/README.md

 # Survey
 #### Android app for survey Creation & participation.
 Results exported as excel file.
-It creates xls file in your Document folder.
-Then for each survey you created it creates new sheet in xls format.
+It creates Survey.xls file in your Document folder.
+Then for each survey you created it creates new sheet in same xls file.

 When you create survey it ask you to enter your questions.